SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 From the 1986 Harvard Business Review paper that inspired Scrum[^newnew] through today's _Scrum Guide_, the magic is the result of *cross-functional teams*.
 In 1986 Hirotaka Takeuchi and Ikujiro Nonaka wrote:
 > Under the old approach, a product development process moved like a relay race, with one group of functional specialists passing the baton to the next group.
 Under the rugby approach, the product development process emerges from the constant interaction of a hand-picked, multidisciplinary team whose members work together from start to finish.

-The opposite of cross-functional teams are the single-function teams that abound in most organizations:
+The opposite of a cross-functional team is a *single-function team*.
+Single-function teams abound in most organizations:
 * teams that just do analysis work, writing detailed requirements, etc.
 * teams that mostly code but don't fully test
 * teams that only test